Rad Racer: Legacy

 Due to most of Rad Racer's sales being from the United States, Rad Racer II was developed and released only in North America for the NES and the arcade.
 The sequel featured eight new tracks and new music but similar gameplay.
 Hardcore Gamer 101 said that steering was looser than the first game and rival cars more aggressive, leading to a less enjoyable playing experience.
 Despite the efforts of Square to make unique games with 3D features such as Rad Racer and 3-D Worldrunner, and high sales, the company was in financial trouble.
 These events are what led to a final attempt at a breakout hit, Final Fantasy.
 Rad Racer appeared in a scene in the movie The Wizard.
 It was also one of three games, including Super Mario Bros. and Tetris, featured at the 1990 Nintendo World Championship with an exclusive racing level to complete as one of the rounds of competition.
-The limited-edition release of the game's cartridge used in the tournament is now the rarest and most valuable Nintendo games available.
+The limited-edition release of the game's cartridge used in the tournament is now one of the rarest and most valuable Nintendo games available.